cubeta-io/cubeta-starter/readme.md

 the created controller contains the five basic methods `(index , show , store , update , delete)`

-it is extends the ApiController class which use the RestfulTrait
+it is extends the ApiController class which use the RestTrait
 <br>
 <br>
-**Restful Trait** : it is a trait with methods that will handle your json response using the following methods `(apiResponse , apiValidation , formatPaginateData)`
+**RestTrait** : it is a trait with methods that will handle your json response using the following methods `(apiResponse , apiValidation , formatPaginateData)`

 [_you can have a look at it ._](#restful-trait)